-In the event the parent elects to remain with the private school option, parents have the option of selecting the DCPS School in which they would like to receive services.
-DCPS offers to provide the related services from the ISP during the school day at the student's location.
+In the event the parent elects to remain with the private school option, DCPS will provide the related services from the ISP during the school day at the student's educational location.

 If a parent reports to your school with an IEP for their non-attending student, refer the parent to the Central IEP team.
 Please contact Brigid Cafferty at (202) 442-5475 or dcps.childfind@dc.gov